oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_dns_rrset_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>The canonical name for the record&#x27;s type, such as A or CNAME.
-For more information, see L(Resource Record (RR) TYPEs,https://www.iana.org/assignments/dns-parameters/dns-parameters.xhtml#dns-parameters-4).</div>
+                                            <div>The type of DNS record, such as A or CNAME.
+For more information, see L(Resource Record (RR) TYPEs,https://www.iana.org/assignments/dns- parameters/dns-parameters.xhtml#dns-parameters-4).</div>
                                                         </td>
             </tr>
                                 <tr>